MicrosoftDocs/power-automate-docs/articles/customer-managed-keys.md

 # Support for customer-managed keys

 All customer data stored in Power Platform is encrypted at rest using Microsoft-managed keys (MMKs) by default.
 With customer-managed keys (CMKs), customers can bring their own encryption keys to protect Power Automate data.
 This ability allows customers to have an extra protective layer to manage their Power Platform assets.
 With this feature, you can rotate or swap encryption keys on demand.
 It also prevents Microsoft’s access to your customer data, if you choose to revoke key access to Microsoft services at any time.

 With CMKs, your workflows and all associated at-rest data are stored and executed on a dedicated infrastructure partitioned by the environment.
 This includes your workflow definitions, both cloud and desktop flows, and workflow execution history with detailed inputs and outputs.

-## Pre-requisite considerations before protecting your flows with CMK
+## Prerequisite considerations before protecting your flows with CMK

 Consider the following scenarios when applying the CMK enterprise policy to your environment.